-In addition to the required academic coursework and experience in world languages and cultures, the program actively encourages students to expand their global interests with a regional specialization in their Core and major courses, and with participation in the Marist International Club, the Marist Foreign Film program, and in community or international organizations.
+In addition to the required academic coursework and experience in world languages and cultures, the program actively encourages students to expand their global interests with a regional specialization in their Core and major courses, and with participation in the Marist International Club, Model UN Club and in community or international organizations.
 Advanced students have the opportunity to give formal lectures on campus about their global projects or commitments and to link non-classroom international experiences with their chosen field of study.
-The Global Studies program also works closely with the Department of Modern Languages to offer customized support for language study, with the Study Abroad Program to integrate new destinations, and with the Office of Graduate School and Fellowships to prepare post-graduation work in international fields.
-If you have further questions about the minor and its related possibilities, please contact Dr. Claire Keith, Coordinator of the Global Studies program, at ext.2267 or by email at email@example.com.
+The Global Studies program also works closely with the Department of Modern Languages to offer customized support for language study, with the Marist Abroad to integrate new destinations, with the Office of Graduate School and Fellowships to prepare post-graduation work in international fields and with the Center for Multicultural Affairs to engage the community of international students on campus..
+If you have further questions about the Global Studies minor and its related possibilities, please contact Dr. Claire Keith, Coordinator of the Global Studies program, at ext.2267 or by email at email@example.com.